xbeat/Machine-Learning/README.md

 RFM analysis is a customer segmentation technique used in marketing and customer relationship management.
 It evaluates customers based on three key metrics: Recency (how recently they made a purchase), Frequency (how often they make purchases), and Magnitude (how much they spend).
 This powerful tool helps businesses understand customer behavior and tailor their marketing strategies accordingly.

+## Exploring ETL Data Pipeline Processes

+Introduction to Data Pipeline Processes

+Data pipeline processes are essential for managing and transforming data in modern data-driven organizations.
+This presentation will explore three main approaches: ETL, ELT, and EtLT, discussing their characteristics, advantages, and disadvantages.

 ## Calculating the Astronomical Cost of an ISS Wedding Using Python

 The ISS Wedding Challenge